-The mortgage market has changed enormously in the last eight years and it can be harder for potential buyers to get a ballpark figure because the way that lenders work out what they will offer you has drastically altered.
+The mortgage market has changed enormously in the last few years and it can be harder for potential buyers to get a ballpark figure because the way that lenders work out what they will offer you has drastically altered.

 In the past it was reasonable to say that a lender would offer you three or four times your income (although many lent much more than that).
 This was a handy benchmark but it isn’t relevant in today’s lending climate.

 Now lenders don’t just look at your income but also at your outgoings, because only by focusing on the two things together can they get a reasonable idea of what you can afford to repay on a mortgage each month.

 After all, an applicant with three young children is unlikely to have the same disposable income as someone without any dependants.
 And someone with an expensive loan repayment to make each month will not be able to afford the same amount as a borrower on the same income without any outstanding loans.